ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-28. Write a query to clone a new table from another table (e.g., worker_clone from worker).
+Q. Write a query to clone a new table from another table (e.g., worker_clone from worker).

 <details ><summary><b>Answer</b></summary>
     <p>